tomislavkaucic/tomislavkaucic/README.md

 I do things with:

-- 🛍 Shopify
+- 🛍 capitalist Shopify
-- ⚛ React
+- ⚛ atomic React
-- 🎨 Figma
+- 🎨 glorious Figma
-- 💎 Ruby on Rails
+- 💎 flawless Ruby on Rails
+- ☕ at least three mugs of coffee per day

 Find me on: